MjolnirCommando/MineConomy/src/me/mjolnir/mineconomy/dev/readme_template.txt

+- Language -

+You may edit your selected Language YML file in the text area and click the 'Save' button at the bottom to make changes.

 - Log -

 In this window you may view the MineConomy Log file.
 Click 'Clear Log' to clear the log file.

+- Info -

+This window displays the current version information and change log.

 -= Change Log =-

+- Version 1.5 -
+* Updated to Bukkit 1.3.1-R2.0
+* "Decolored" MCLang Save files (Fix)
+* MySQL Updates
+* Language Updates (Help Menu added, MineConomy tag fix)
+* Various Bug Fixes (Tax, Hardcoded Tag, etc.)
+* Interest/Tax Percent Fix [ (PxR)/100 ]

 - Version 1.4 -
 * Updated to Bukkit 1.2.5-R4.0